 Safety is the outcome of good planning and good decision making– Mike Daisley, CEO

-In New Zealand, it’s expected you’ll tell someone what you’re doing and where you’re going, before you go.
-We call it ‘leaving intentions’, and it’s part of our outdoor culture.Because many outdoor locations are remote and have no mobile phone coverage, often with very few people around, if something does...
+In New Zealand, it’s expected you’ll tell someone what you’re doing and where you’re going before you go.
+We call it ‘leaving intentions.’Because many outdoor locations are remote and have no mobile phone coverage, often with very few people around, if something does go wrong the only way our emergency...
 Read more

 New Zealand’s changeable weather conditions frequently catch out the unprepared.
 It's imperative that you check the forecast as well as any weather watches and warnings for your region.
 Always check the mountain and rural forecasts for the region you're going as they can be quite different than an urban forecast...
 Read more